jpshugrue/That-Sinking-Feeling/README.md

 - Hosting of the program using GitHub Pages

-- Display of game world using Canvas
+- Display of game world using Canvas and the EaselJS library

 - Keyboard control of the player which has a concept of gravity and the ability to jump